iterorganization/IMAS-Python/README.md

 # IMAS-Python

-IMAS-Python is a pure-python library to handle arbitrarily nested data structures.
+IMAS-Python (formerly known as IMASPy its for versions < 2) is a pure-python library to handle arbitrarily nested data structures.
 It is designed for, but not necessarily bound to, interacting with Interface Data Structures (IDSs) as defined by the Integrated Modelling & Analysis Suite (IMAS) Data Model.